 Creating a Guide

-How to create a basic or detailed Guide to help users achieve a task.
+How to use Content Publisher to create a basic or detailed Guide to help users complete a task.

 When to create a Guide